Karambir Nain

 asdf install python 3.11.11

-Install pipx using system package manager like pacman, apt, brew.
-It creates separate virtualenvs for each python cli tool you install.
-Tell pipx to use one of the python version installed by asdf by adding following to .bashrc or .zshrc:
+Install pipx using a system package manager like pacman, apt, or brew.
+It creates separate virtual environments for each Python CLI tool you install.
+Tell pipx to use one of the Python versions installed by asdf by adding the following to .bashrc or .zshrc:

 PIPX_DEFAULT_PYTHON=/home/user/.asdf/installs/python/3.11.11/bin/python